 Who can apply

 You may want to have your designer set up an Ontario Building Code pre-consultation meeting with city staff.
-This meeting allows you or your designer to review all major issues with your renovation and address them in the building permit application.
+This meeting allows you or your designer to review particular OBC code requirements your designer has questions on.
+There is a pre-consultation meeting fee.
+Please refer to Hamilton’s Building Permit By-law 19-305.

 Contact Building staff to schedule a pre-consultation meeting: